Provost and Dean of the Faculty

-Gerri C. Williams, Secretary to the Associate Dean for Academic Support
+Senior Secretary to the Associate Dean for Academic Success

 - For an appointment call (434) 223-6286 or contact Ms. Williams at email@example.com or visit Bagby 202.

-- Career counseling in group and individual sessions beginning as early as the freshman year.
+- Career counseling in individual and group sessions beginning in the freshman year.

-- Seminars on the job search, interview skills, resumes, networking, and internships.
+- Seminars on resumes, personal branding, job search, interview skills, networking, and internships.

 - On-campus interviews with prospective employers.